AAA3A-AAA3A/AAA3A_utils/README.md

 For more info (docs, contributing, contact), please check the AAA3A-cogs repository.

+Thanks to Vexed for the code and the documentation to use Telemetry with Sentry (https://github.com/Vexed01/vex-cog-utils/blob/ba8adb3d270c968bc7ff3e3b977ac90ff752dca3/vexcogutils/sentry.py)!

 ## Install

 Type the following command in your console: